RMHSProgrammingClub/Bot-Client-Backend/README.md

 A game that is meant to be played by two computers.
 Based on the game played in _Ender's Game_

 ###To-Do
-- Redo vision so that it get all points inbetween two outer rays
 - Make generating a map less magicy
+- Use raycasting to allow some objects in vision to be behind cover
 - Enforce a turn timer on the AIs
 - Speed up the turn processing